keerithivasansl-beep/keerthivasansl-been/README.md

 ## 🔬 Microplastic Detection

-AI-assisted concept for detecting and classifying microplastic particles in water samples using image analysis.
+AI-assisted system for detecting and classifying microplastic particles in water samples using image analysis.

 **Focus**